Gail M. Beaton

-Native American, Hispanic, African American, Asian, and Anglo women's stories hail from across the state—from the Eastern Plains to the Front Range to the Western Slope—and in their telling, a more complete history of Colorado emerges.
+Native American, Hispanic, African American, Asian and Anglo women's stories hail from across the state—from the Eastern Plains to the Front Range to the Western Slope—and in their telling a more complete history of Colorado emerges.
 Colorado Women makes a significant contribution to the discussion of women's presence in Colorado that will be of interest to historians, students, and the general reader interested in Colorado, women's and western history.

 "One of the great frustrations for those who teach Colorado history has been the absence of a comprehensive study of the state's women.
 Former teacher Gail Beaton has remedied this problem with her new book Colorado Women."